tinyplex/tinybase/site/guides/2_building_uis/3_using_react_components.md

 ## Summary

 The components available in the ui-react module make it easy to enumerate over objects to build your user interface with customized, composed components.
-We finish off this section with a best practice to avoid passing the global Store down into components.
-Please proceed to to the Using Context guide!
+This will work wherever the React module does, including React Native.

+When you are building an app in a web browser, however, where the ReactDOM module is available, TinyBase includes pre-made HTML components.
+We will look at these in the next Using React DOM Components guide.